Author: silvester.vella@gmail.com

 Reporting to: Head Office & Logistics Coordinator The Overall objectives of the position are as follows:

-The Support Worker will support the execution of the day to day activities of the residents as set out in the Person Centred Plan (PCP).
-The Support Worker will follow the direction of the Head Office and Logistics Coordinator and/or Home Coordinator in providing the necessary support and care that ensures that residents achieve their optimum potential in enhancing their quality of life.
+The Psychosocial Officer will support the execution of the day-to-day activities of the residents as set out in the Person Centred Plan (PCP).
+The Psychosocial Officer will follow the direction of the Head Office and Logistics Coordinator and/or Home Coordinator in providing the necessary support and care that ensures that residents achieve their optimum potential in enhancing their quality of life.

-The Support Worker is part of the team that will assist in teaching, advocating and providing care and respect to all clients.
-The Support Worker’s responsibility and accountability for the residents’ well being must constantly remain within the Foundation’s policies and procedures.
+The Psychosocial Officer is part of the team that will assist in teaching, advocating and providing care and respect to all clients.
+The Psychosocial Officer’s responsibility and accountability for the residents’ well being must constantly remain within the Foundation’s policies and procedures.

 Specific Tasks